strumer69/Art_of_HPC/README.md

 *  Making sure MPI processes are distributed as expected *-
   #### Exercise 2.4.
 Write a program where each process prints out a message reporting its number, and how many processes there are:
+  * --> refer to the code ex2.4.cpp
+  * Write a second version of this program, where each process opens a unique file and writes to it.
+On some clusters this may not be advisable if you have large numbers of processors, since it can overload the file system.
+  *